An operational characterization of the notion of probability by algorithmic randomness and its applications: Preliminaries

-The robustness of Martin-L\"of randomness is mainly due to the fact that it admits characterizations based on the notion of program-size complexity, as shown in Theorem~\ref{equivMLR}.
+As a specific implementation of the idea of effective null set in defining a notion of the randomness for an infinite binary sequence, we have adopted the notion of Martin-L\"{o}f test in Definition~\ref{ML-randomness}, which leads to the notion of Martin-L\"of randomness.
+If we implement the idea of effective null set in a different manner, we obtain a corresponding randomness notion for an infinite binary sequence, which is usually different from the notion of Martin-L\"of randomness.
+In this manner, various randomness notions, such as $2$-randomness, weak $2$-randomness, Demuth randomness, Martin-L\"of randomness, Schnorr randomness, and Kurtz randomness, have been introduced so far.
+Consequently, they form a hierarchy of the randomness notions for an infinite binary sequence.
+See Nies~\cite{N09} and Downey and Hirschfeldt~\cite{DH10} for the detail of the hierarchy.

+In the hierarchy of randomness notions, Martin-L\"of randomness is the oldest historically, and plays a central role in the recent development of algorithmic randomness.
+Martin-L\"of randomness is considered to be natural as the notion of the randomness for an infinite binary sequence.
+There are many kinds of definitions of the randomness for an infinite binary sequence, which are equivalent to Martin-L\"of randomness and which are considered to be natural as a randomness notion for an infinite binary sequence.
+In particular, the notion of Martin-L\"of randomness is equivalently characterized by means of the notion of program-size complexity, as shown in Theorem~\ref{equivMLR} below.
 The \emph{program-size complexity} (or \emph{Kolmogorov complexity}) $K(\sigma)$ of a finite binary string $\sigma$ is defined as the length of the shortest binary input for a universal decoding algorithm $U$, called an \textit{optimal prefix-free machine}, to output $\sigma$ (see Chaitin~\cite{C75} for the detail).
 By the definition, $K(\sigma)$ can be thought of as the randomness contained in the individual finite binary string $\sigma$.

 \begin{theorem}[Schnorr~\cite{Sch73}, Chaitin~\cite{C75}] For every $\alpha\in\XI$, the following conditions are equivalent: \begin{enumerate} \item $\alpha$ is Martin-L\"{o}f random. \item There exists $c\in\N$ such that, for all $n\in\N^+$, $n-c \le K(\rest{\alpha}{n})$. \end{enumerate} \end{theorem}